vesuxyz/docs/docs/curators/vaults/basics.md

 1. User deposits funds in the _Vault_ and receives ERC-4626 vault shares in return, with the share conversion rate being reported through the onchain _NAV Oracle_.
 2. Funds sit in the vault contract until allocated by the strategy manager.
 Allocations are only possible within the vault's strategy mandate which is enforced through an onchain _Merkle tree verification_ step.
-3. The onchain _NAV Oracle_ continuously reports the vault's NAV in a fully trustless manner.
+3. The onchain _AuM Oracle_ continuously reports the vault's _Assets under Management_ in a fully trustless manner.
 4. In order to withdraw funds, users _request redemptions_ by sending the desired vault shares to the vault.
 Redemptions are batched in epochs with a certain delay (e.g. 1 day).
 5. The manager observes redemption requests and ensures sufficient liquidity is in the vault to honor all redemptions.
 6. After the redemption delay has passed, users claim their funds from the vault.